Rescue dog behaviour training!

 As a specialist in rescue dog behaviour and trauma, I am very familiar with the challenges that come with rescue dog behaviour training.
 Some dogs come with a story, but most don’t.
 And even when they do, you can’t always rely on it.
 Sadly, some don’t even have a name.

-After 20 years working with rescues you get good at reading a dogs body language, and picking up early signs of discomfort and tension.
-And you accept that there are some things you’ll never know about a dogs past, and some times it’s better that way!
+After 20 years working with rescues you get good at reading a dogs body language.
+You accept that there are some things you’ll never know about a dogs past, and most times it’s probably better that way!
+Your only clue to how they feel, and what they need, is in the behaviour they offer so you get good at picking up early signs of discomfort and tension.

 Assessing Rescue dog behaviour

-Dogs that have been found as strays, or rescued from abroad, will come with very little information.
+Dogs that have been found as strays, or rescued from abroad, will come with very little back story.
 You might get something from their microchip, or from the staff, but it’ll be very little.
 With these dogs you have to put your best detective hat on and start from scratch.

 Behaviour can be situational too, so even if you do have a reliable report, it’s still not always helpful.
 A great example of situational behaviour happened in my early years.
 Abby was at the first rescue centre I worked at.
 She was a very loving and affectionate dog.
 But, her behaviour was particularly challenging.
 She had been tried in several homes, but was brought back each time because, among other things, she was so destructive.